Lataif-e-Sitta: Spiritual development and the Laṭāʾif

-The egoic Self is said to proceed through seven stages of development, the primitive stages of which distort or "veil" (see Hijab (Sufism)) full realization of the laṭā’if.
-In most Sufi traditions, accordingly, a general, progressive refinement of the Nafs precedes any explicit activation of the laṭā’if.
+The egoic Self is said to proceed through seven stages of development, the primitive stages of which distort or "veil" (see Hijab (Sufism)) full realization of the Laṭā’if.
+In most Sufi traditions, accordingly, a general, progressive refinement of the Nafs precedes any explicit activation of the Laṭā’if.

-In the Naqshbandi tradition, however, it is the reverse: the activation of specific laṭāʾif is used to facilitate the progressive refinement of the Nafs.
+In the Naqshbandi tradition, however, it is the reverse: the activation of specific Laṭāʾif is used to facilitate refinement of the Nafs.
 This is why the Naqshbandi teaching method is known as "where others end, there marks our beginning" ("indiraj al-nihayat fi’l-bidayat").

 See also: "Disambiguation: Nafs (Egoic Self) or Nafs (Laṭīfa)".

-Activation of the laṭāʾif
+Activation of the Laṭāʾif

-Just as interpretations of the laṭāʾif vary depending on different Sufi traditions and teachers, so do methods of their activation.

-The process of activating each laṭīfa consists of various methods, singly or in combination, such as:
+Just as interpretations of the Laṭāʾif vary, their activation also consists of various methods, singly or in combination, such as: